vertyco/upchatpy/README.md

     print(webhook_event.id, webhook_event.webhook_id)
 ```

-To retrieve a list of webhook events with pagination support:
+To fetch a list of webhook events with pagination support:

 ```python
 async for webhook_events_response in client.aget_webhook_events():